Medical expert of the article

 - do not allow water to enter the affected ear;

-- do not swim, do not take a bath or go to the bathhouse for 6 weeks after stapedectomy;
+- Do not swim, take a bath or visit a sauna for 6 weeks after stapedectomy;

-- women who have operated on are not advised to become pregnant within 1-2 months after the procedure.
+- Women who have undergone the procedure are not recommended to become pregnant for 1-2 months after the procedure.

-Surgical intervention in the form of stapedectomy in 90% of cases is completed successfully, no complications arise.
-Surgeons warn that the most favorable and rapid healing is observed when the autoimplant is installed.
-Artificial implants sometimes do not take root well, which causes rejection and necrosis.
+Surgical intervention in the form of stapedectomy is successful in 90% of cases, with no complications.
+Surgeons warn that the most favorable and rapid healing is observed when installing an autoimplant.
+Artificial implants sometimes take root poorly, which causes rejection and necrosis.

-The quality of restoration of auditory function varies, and it depends on a whole host of different factors:
+The quality of restoration of hearing function varies, and depends on a whole host of different factors:

 - individual characteristics of patients;